 Are you tired of paying top dollar for different types of shorts that don’t fit?
 Or your favorite pair of shorts is starting to stretch out and fade.
 If so, try sewing your own!

 Sewing shorts can be a pretty intimidating task, but it doesn’t have to be!
 Follow the steps below to learn how to sew shorts.

 Image Source: Mrsiraphol On Freepik

 Step 1: Supplies You’ll Need

-Before you start, be sure to gather all of the materials and tools that you’ll need.
+Before you start, be sure to gather all of the basic sewing supplies, materials and tools that you’ll need.
 These include:

 Step 2: Make Your Pattern

-The first step in learning how to sew shorts is to get a pair of shorts that are similar to the ones you want to make.
+The first step in learning how to draft your own pattern and how to sew shorts get a pair of shorts that are similar to the ones you want to make.
 For instance, if you want to make a pair of shorts with an elastic waistband, get a pair of shorts with an elastic waistband.